-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: KMIL (local radio station) and automated messaging systems.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: KMIL (local radio station) and the automated messaging system.

-[See Communications-Automated, Emergency on page 39.]
+[See Communications-Automated, Emergency on page 42.]